Presentation preparation and submission deadline:

 4. Submitting your presentation

-- To insure that the meeting runs smoothly, presentations will be loaded on the venue computer in advance.
+- To insure that the conference runs smoothly, presentations will be compiled into Master decks and loaded on the venue computer in advance.

-- All PC presentations must be submitted electronically to the Annual Meeting Producer by Monday, October 6, 2014.
+- All presentations must be submitted electronically to the Annual Conference Producer by Saturday, October 1, 2016.

 5. PowerPoint compatibility